-The Section of Emergency Medical Services (EMS) consists of seven full-time EMS & Med Flight faculty—many fellowship-trained and board-certified in emergency medical services—as well as dedicated advanced practice providers and support staff.
+The Section of Emergency Medical Services (EMS) consists of seven full-time EMS & Med Flight faculty — many fellowship-trained and dual-board-certified in Emergency Medicine and EMS — as well as dedicated advanced practice providers and support staff.
 Guided by the Wisconsin Idea, we strive to empower all out-of-hospital care providers in the state to provide the highest quality, patient-centered care possible.
 We work toward this through local, regional and national advocacy, leadership and innovative research, and by bringing quality assurance and advanced educational opportunities to all areas of the healthcare continuum.

-Our experience and expertise spans a range of areas, including:
+Our experience and expertise spans a range of areas:

 - Medical direction and quality improvement

 - Advanced physician education and training

 EMS Medical Direction

 The UW Health EMS Consortium was created in 2009 and consists of EMS agencies throughout Dane County who have contracted with UW Health for medical direction.
 We partner with Consortium agencies to standardize operating procedures, provide high-yield prehospital education, develop quality programming and support quality management, and lend 24/7 medical direction and field response across the county.

 Our EMS faculty directly support prehospital oversight throughout south-central Wisconsin, including at the county and state level through leadership, medical direction, advocacy, and quality assurance initiatives and Tactical EMS support.
 We helped to develop the first unified, evidence-based medical protocols covering all levels of responders in Dane County so that the highest quality medical care can be provided wherever a medical emergency occurs.